 Because of this phenomenon, quantum dots can emit a wide range of color of light from the same material as their size is altered.
 What's more, due to the high level of control possible over the size of the nanocrystals that are invariably produced, quantum dots can be finely tuned during manufactur- ing to emit the desired color of light in vivid images.

-Harnessing the power of Quantum Dots: Introducing QD-Display from SDC
+Harnessing the power of Quantum Dots: Introducing QD-OLED from SDC

 How do Quantum Dot narrow-band emissions produce better colors?

 Another concern in producing the three primary colors of a display is minimizing the problem of mixing colors.
 For example, if you measure the red light of a display, you can see a number of adjoining color wavelengths.